lmitchell4/strends-report-1/README.md

 * `pip install requirements.txt`
 * `cd src`

-#### Using pyodbc with python

-* Requires  Microsoft Office matching bit version of python

 ### Usage

-* Start a Docker Container that holds persistent storage of the PostfreSQL database by running the shell script,  `./create_strends_data.sh`
+* Start a Docker Container that holds persistent storage of the PostfreSQL database by running the shell script,  `./create_strends_data.sh`.

-* Initialize a PostGreSQl server by starting a PostgreSQL Docker Container by running the shell script,  `./run_strends_psql.sh`
+* Initialize a PostGreSQl server by starting a PostgreSQL Docker Container by running the shell script,  `./run_strends_psql.sh`.

 * Populate the database with new data using python.
-For example by running the python script, `inserts.py`
+For example by running the python script, `inserts.py`.

-* Query the PostGreSQl database server in python or R using
+* Query the PostGreSQl database server in python or R using the `psycopg2` or `Rpostgres` pacakges, respectively.